 3. Listings are full of white lies

 To get around the broker hyperbole, put more stock in readily available, objective information.
 Look at floor plans to get a sense of the layout and size of an apartment, and learn the requirements of a legal bedroom.
-Google the address to find out exactly where it is, read up on neighborhood blogs for a clearer picture of what an area is really like, and run the address through Localize.city to reveal information about building violations, neighborhood nuisances, school quality, bike-friendliness, and more.
-You can also look up crime stats on the NYPD's official website.
+Look up the address on Google maps—zoom in to check it out on street view—and read up on neighborhood blogs for a clearer picture of what an area is really like.
+You plug the address into Localize.city to reveal information about building violations, neighborhood nuisances, school quality, bike-friendliness, and more.
+And you can also look up crime stats on the NYPD's official website.

 You should also be aware that landlords sometimes offer a month or two of "free rent" and then advertise the apartment at a discounted, or "net effective rent."
 But that's not exactly how it works.
 You usually get your free month at the beginning or end of the lease, and pay a higher "gross" rent for the rest of the lease.
 If you find an apartment being advertised with net effective rent, be sure to do the math and figure out the rent you'll actually pay each month.